 Frequently Asked Questions

-Will the tuition waiver cover my first summer semester right out of high school?
+Will the scholarship cover my first summer semester right out of high school?

 Answer: Yes.
-However, the waiver cannot be awarded until high school graduation is complete.
-So if a student takes a summer class that starts in May and is still in high school, the waiver money will not be received until after the student has officially graduated.
+However, the scholarship cannot be awarded until high school graduation is complete.
+So if a student takes a summer class that starts in May and is still in high school, the scholarship money will not be received until after the student has officially graduated.

-What if I am planning on serving a mission, entering peace corp, enlisting in the military, or other deferment after high school graduation, will I still qualify?
+Will I still qualify if I am planning on serving a mission, entering peace corp, enlisting in the military, or other deferment after high school graduation?

 Answer: SLCC does not defer scholarships.
-However, if a student doesn't take any classes on campus before leaving on their mission, that student can apply as an incoming freshmen when they return & still be considered for the tuition waiver as if they started SLCC straight out of high school.
+However, if you don't take any classes on campus before leaving on your mission, you can apply as an incoming freshmen when you return & still be considered for the scholarship as if you started SLCC straight out of high school.

 If I took my first 3 credits during fall semester of my senior year and am currently enrolled in 3 credits, can I still apply even thought I haven't completed 6 credits yet?

 Answer: Yes.
-When tuition waivers are awarded, they will be contingent on the students completing their six hours with at least a 3.0 GPA.
+When scholarships are awarded, they will be contingent on your completing six credit hours with at least a 3.0 GPA.
 This will be checked after grades are posted in the summer.

-Answer: Yes and No. CTE classes that are offered for college credit are eligible.
-Unfortunately, School of Applied Technology (SAT) courses that are clock-hour programs would not qualify.
-In general terms, a student must be enrolled in a financial aid eligible program & courses to receive tuition waiver money.
+Answer: Yes and No. CTE classes that are offered for college academic credit are eligible.
+Unfortunately, Salt Lake Technical College (SLTC) courses that are technical credit programs would not qualify.
+In general terms, you must be enrolled in a financial aid eligible program & courses to receive scholarship money.
 A full list can be found here: http://www.slcc.edu/financialaid/eligible-programs.aspx